the-turing-way/the-turing-way/ACCESSIBILITY.md

 _The Turing Way_ is committed to ensuring our accessibility as a community on all the platforms we use.

 In our Community Handbook, we describe these practices more specifically and in more detail.
 But as a baseline, our community is dedicated to enabling access across the various platforms we use through:
-- Providing diverse opportunities and platforms for people to contribute to _The Turing Way_ despite barriers or difficults associated with one platform or another
+- Providing diverse opportunities and platforms for people to contribute to _The Turing Way_ despite barriers or difficulties associated with one platform or another
 - Setting and embodying standards for writing and contribution that understand the way in which language may exclude as well as include people in the process

 ### 2.3 Community Event Accessibility